 - Comments.
 If you’re going to have comments on your site, then read The Five Words That Kill Your Blog by Scott Stratten.

 - Live Your Life.
 You’re blogging about your life (or about certain aspects of your life, at least), so you still need to live your life.
-There are things that we always put before writing: exercise, health, personal relationships, coffee (Joshua), advanced-knitting and crochet classes (Ryan).
+There are things that we always put before writing: exercise, health, relationships, experiences, personal growth, contribution.